-New web pages coming soon! we need , no , help with this web page all request will be sent to spam and never answered .
+We need , no , help with this web page all request will be sent to spam and never answered . there is no jobs for a web seo,ppc, smo, or any manger for this web page..

 we are saying what the Bible already says, so the way it is said is the way it is , no human can change what the bible says or how it says it, we will not let anyone change it, we know there are many who think they know more than God who won't to fix as they say the web pages , we call all such people fools, and one who thinks they know more than God has to be what God calls a fool.